 Guide Promise

-Repeat one shape or color in three places, vary the size each time, and leave one quiet margin as rest.
+Repeat one motif in three uneven doses, echo one color across the gutter, and leave one quiet margin as rest.

 Quick Start

-For example, repeat a leaf motif five times, but change the scale: one large leaf near the main writing area, two medium leaves crossing the center, and two tiny leaves near the outer edges.
+For example, repeat a leaf motif five times, but change the scale and material: one pressed-leaf shape near the main writing area, two drawn leaves crossing the center, one tiny punched leaf beside the date, and one pale leaf shadow near the outer edge.
 Repeat muted green as paper, ink, and a small tab.
-Keep one margin quieter than the rest.
+Keep one margin quieter than the rest, even if that margin looks tempting while the page is lying flat on the desk.

 The map also gives you a stopping point.
-Once you can name the three motif repeats, two color echoes, and one quiet zone, the spread is probably closer to finished than it feels while you are staring at the details.
+Once you can name the anchor, answer, whisper, two color returns, and one quiet zone, the spread is probably closer to finished than it feels while you are staring at the details.

-Choose one motif family: circle, star, ticket edge, flower, stamp frame, torn strip, grid box, moon, leaf, tab, arrow, or stitched line.
+Choose one motif family: circle, star, ticket-style edge, flower, stamp frame, torn strip, grid box, moon, leaf, tab, arrow, bracket, or stitched line.

 Then place it in a ladder of scale:

-- Large: the main anchor near the focal point.
+- Large: the anchor near the story carrier.

 - Medium: a supporting repeat across the gutter or on the opposite page.

-- Small: two or three tiny repeats near corners, captions, or margins.
+- Small: one or two tiny repeats near captions, date marks, tabs, or outer margins.

-The motif should not look copied and pasted.
-Change its material, size, rotation, value, or density.
-A drawn circle, a punched circle, and a coffee-ring shape can all count as the same motif family.
+The motif should not look stamped from one template.
+Change its material, size, rotation, value, density, or edge quality.
+A drawn circle, a punched circle, and a coffee-ring shape can all count as the same motif family because the eye recognizes the relationship before it checks whether the pieces match.

 A cohesive spread usually needs color relationship, not perfect matching.